-I had a feeling that Lume could change people’s lives for the better, but I didn’t realize quite how life-changing it could be.
+I had a feeling that Lume could change people’s lives for the better but didn’t realize quite how life-changing it could be.

 Shortly after we launched in October 2017, I received a message from Honey Stecken, the mother of 5-year-old Maren.
 What I was about to read would swell my heart and plant my feet straight on the ground: